michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/6-post-camp-resources/community-service-certificate.md

 order_number: 2
 ---

-The Community Service Award will be available after camp is over.
+You will be able to access the Community Service Certificate after your camp is over.&nbsp;

 &nbsp;